gsmeira/laravel-attachments/README.md

 #### file.appends

-Transforms the path string stored in the database into an object with extra information.
+Transforms the path string stored in the database into an array with extra information.
 If empty, nothing will be appended to the path. **Default:** `[ AttachmentsAppend::Path, AttachmentsAppend::Url, AttachmentsAppend::Exists ]`

 ### Path